rahulkr24/portfolio-in-react/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [host link]( rahulkr24.github.io/portfolio-in-react) to view it in your browser.
+Open [rahulkr24.github.io/portfolio-in-react]( rahulkr24.github.io/portfolio-in-react) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.